geopm/geopm/service/README.rst

 Status
 ------

-The GEOPM systemd service is a new feature.
-What exists currently is a work in progress, and there are several outstanding issues that must be resolved before the GEOPM Service is ready for release with GEOPM version 2.0.
-These
+The GEOPM systemd service is a new feature for version 2.0.
+The ``v2.0.0-rc1`` tag is the first release candidate and for 2.0 and provides the GEOPM Service feature.
+Tagging ``v2.0.0`` will not occur until all issues with the "2.0" label are closed or relabeled:
 `issues <https://github.com/geopm/geopm/issues?q=is%3Aissue+is%3Aopen+label%3A2.0>`_
-are tracked on github with the "2.0" tag.

 Signals and Controls